 Raise your deductible

-If you can afford to increase your deductible, it will lower your monthly premium.
+If you can afford to increase your deductible, it will lower your monthly payments.
 However, the savings may not make a significant difference in your insurance costs.
-Before you increase your deductible, make sure you can afford the higher rate if you do need to file a claim and use your auto insurance coverage.
+Before you increase your deductible, make sure you can afford the higher amount of money upfront if you do need to file a claim and use your auto insurance coverage.